qiime2/qiime2.github.io/source/tutorials/fmt.rst

 Fecal microbiota transplant (FMT) study: an exercise
 ====================================================

-This document is intended to be run after :doc:`the installation document <../install>` and :doc:`the 88 soils tutorial <88soils>`.
+This document is intended to be run after :doc:`the installation document <../install>` and :doc:`the moving pictures tutorial <moving-pictures>`.
 It is designed to introduce a few new ideas, and to be an exercise in applying the tools that were explored in those documents.

 .. note::
    The data used in this study is currently under review for publication and we have been asked to not discuss some details of the study until its publication.
 We will expand the level of detail in this exercise, as well as the questions being addressed, upon publication.
 In the meantime, you should consider this to be a draft of this exercise.